About Tom

 That being so, what is the goal to be aimed at, one that is practical rather than utopian?
 It is that teachers should be on the way to becoming educated persons.
 What signs indicate their tending in this direction?
 One is that they manifest competence as learners.
 Another is that they show a sufficiently strong interest in their own education and a sufficiently strong motivation to carry on learning while engaged in teaching. (p.
 58-59)

-Please feel free to pop me an email: tdrummon@me.com
+Please feel free to send me email: tdrummon@me.com

 Email to me